DeepanW123/MNIST-digits/README.md

  You can run the CNN.py file to see the framework of the model.

  You can run the numberRecognition.py to test out the model
+ - Press Enter to Guess
+ - Press C to clear the Screen

  *actual program code is inside the code folder*